aaronanderson/thorntail-oidc/README.md

  * This fraction was developed based on guidance from the WildFly Swarm faction authoring guide and examples of custom WildFly authentication modules
  * The [Nimbus OAuth 2.0 SDK with OpenID Connect extensions](http://connect2id.com/products/nimbus-oauth-openid-connect-sdk) library is used to perform the OIDC interactions with the Identity provider
  * The ODIC configuration settings could have been defined through a WildFly sub-system extension however that would have added additional complexity beyond the configuration functionality provided by WildFly Swarm.
 Also with recent changes to WildFly and the evolving nature of WildFly Swarm documentation on developing sub-system extensions is either not current or available.
 Instead the OIDC configuration is persisted as a JSON file similar to how the Keycloak adapter is configured.
- * Jackson is used to serialize and deserialize the OIDC configuration into JSON.
-This dependency is confined to the runtime module.
-Unfortunately the AbstractServerConfiguration#prepareArchive() method does not take the fraction definition as a parameter which is necessary for storing the OIDC configuration in the WAR archive in the runtime module.
-The definition is cached from another method call which is undesirable but necessary.
  * WildFly authentication extensions have two points of authentication: Undertow and JAAS.
 The Undertow [AuthenticationMechanism](https://github.com/undertow-io/undertow/blob/master/core/src/main/java/io/undertow/security/api/AuthenticationMechanism.java) performs the OIDC web choreography  while the [LoginModule](https://github.com/picketbox/picketbox/blob/master/security-jboss-sx/jbosssx/src/main/java/org/jboss/security/auth/spi/AbstractServerLoginModule.java) fulfills the JavaEE authentication requirements.
  * Role names are passed into the loginmodule via a non-standard claim named "groups"
  * The OIDC metadata URL is retrieved and parsed at startup time.
 If a network connection is not available the authentication module will not initialize and the container will need to be restarted.
 The JWS certificates could automatically rotate and the container would need to be restarted if this happens to pickup the latest metadata changes.